‘Something old, something new, something borrowed, something blue…’

 It was fun, frivolous and certainly a focal point for the festivities.

-If somthing blue has a special meaning to you, think about something similar to involve your guests.
+If something blue has a special meaning to you, think about something similar to involve your guests.

 Option 5 – Blue bonbonniere

 Bonbonniere or wedding favours are another wedding tradition – small take-home gifts for your guests thanking them for sharing your special day.